hbatagelo/cpp_starter_project/README.md

 If you use [Clang Power Tools](https://clangpowertools.com/download.html) in VS 2019, you may experience crashes when running clang-format or clang-tidy after opening the project via the `Clone or check out code` or `Open a local folder` options in VS with CMake tools for Windows (tested with MSVC and clang-cl).
 These crashes can be prevented by opening the solution file instead.
 Once the solution is open, you can switch to the folder view.

-## Clang-tidy
+### Clang-tidy

-I have been passing the following extra arguments ('--extr-arg') to the compiler when using clang-tidy:
+I have been passing the following extra arguments (`--extra-arg`) to the compiler when using clang-tidy:

 ```sh
 -Weverything